-The goal for this program is to help small businesses expand their market reach by investing in greater hardware and software applications.
-In the age of technology, there are many innovative ways that business can offer their goods and services to an e-commerce online customer base.
+Our goal for this program is to help small businesses to expand their market reach by investing in greater hardware and software applications.
+In the age of technology, there are many innovative ways that businesses can offer their goods and services to an e-commerce online customer base.
 The following eligible items are permitted, based on business type:

 - Virus Protection